Solid Waste Division

 Need to Clean Out the Medicine Cabinet?
 Check out the Sheriff's Office Operation Medicine Cabinet pharmaceutical take back program.

-The Solid Waste Management Department also oversees the curbside pick-up of solid waste generated by residential households.
-This program, implemented in 1995, includes the oversight of franchised haulers to ensure a high quality of service is provided to county residents.
+- Oversees the curbside pick-up of solid waste generated by residential households by franchised haulers to ensure a high quality of service is provided to county residents.

-The Solid Waste Management Department provides education relating to recycling, litter control and prevention through various clean up, hazardous materials, and state grant programs.
-The hazardous materials program helps improve mosquito control, beautification of County lands, and increased protection of the health, safety and welfare of the citizens of St. Johns County.
+- Manages the hazardous materials program, which helps improve mosquito control, beautification of County lands, and increased protection of the health, safety, and welfare of the citizens of St. Johns County.

 - Oversees proper disposal of residential and commercial waste, household hazardous waste, white goods and tires, operations and maintenance of the Leachate Collection System, monitoring of groundwater quality and gas migration, and maintenance and monitoring of the closed landfill.